 Enlightenment.
 Often a source of contention and great grief within the central character of a story, the Main Character Issue illuminates a thematic touchpoint for personal conflict.

 In A Bronx Tale, C’s Issue of Enlightenment is more an indication of the problems he creates for others because of his unique and enlightened viewpoint.
 From age 9, he gets the exceptional balance of power within his neighborhood and refuses to “rat” on local mob boss Sonny (Chazz Palminteri).
 In his teen years, C dates a woman of color without giving it a second thought—his liberal viewpoint enraging everyone but him.
-C understands how the world works and how one should live—it’s just the people he surrounds himself aren’t ready for his illuminating and transcendent viewpoint.
+C understands how the world works and how one should live—it’s just the people he surrounds himself with aren’t ready for his illuminating and transcendent viewpoint.

 Throughout A Bronx Tale characters make determinations about how life should be and how people should act, and when others don’t fall in line—well, it’s time to lock the door and make them pay.